Anti-Putin paramilitaries claim incursion into Russia from Ukraine

 The Legion claimed it was still clashing with Russian forces as of 1:15pm local time (10:15 GMT).
 It published a video from a drone purportedly showing a vehicle being blown up and fighters on the streets of the village of Tyotkino, on the border between Russia and Ukraine.

-However, Russia’s Ministry of Defence said its forces had thwarted the last attack at 8:25am (05:25 GMT).
-It reported that it had fought off multiple attacks by “Ukrainian terrorist groups” that had attempted to invade from three directions after “intensive shelling” of civilian sites.
+However, Russia’s Ministry of Defence said its forces had repelled the last attack at 8:25am (05:25 GMT), saying troops had fought off multiple attacks by “Ukrainian terrorist groups” that had attempted to invade from three directions after alleged “intensive shelling” of civilian sites.

 “All the Ukrainian attacks were repelled.
 The enemy was hit by aircraft, rockets and artillery,” it said.

-Kursk Governor Roman Starovoyt said a shootout in his region had taken place, but a full-scale incursion had been thwarted.
-In the wake of the attacks, schools in the city of Kursk are switching to online classes, according to the TASS news agency.
+Kursk Governor Roman Starovoyt said there had also been a shootout in his region, but a larger incursion had been thwarted.
+In the wake of the attacks, schools in the city of Kursk were switching to online classes, according to the TASS news agency.

+Another pro-Kyiv paramilitary group, the Russian Volunteer Corps, posted night-vision video on Tuesday purporting to show its troops engaged in a firefight.

 Ukraine-based militias have claimed to be behind previous incursions into Russian territory.
 Andriy Yusov, a spokesman for Ukraine’s military intelligence, said that the Russian volunteer groups were not acting under orders from Kyiv.